LeandroHugo/CancerChatBot/README.md

 ## 📜 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU LICENSE.
+SEE THE [LICENSE](LICENSE) FILE FOR DETAILS.

 ---
 ![Alt text](images/image0.png)